 Monitoring of land and biodiversity helps Albertans and decision-makers understand the cumulative impact of Alberta’s growing human population and economy on landscapes, native plants and animals.

 Alberta’s landscapes are continually changing, and Alberta’s land and biodiversity supports a wide variety of uses and activities.
 Urban and industrial land uses continue to expand throughout the province.
 The province’s many parks and natural areas are popular destinations for nature appreciation and recreation.
 Also, many species and natural resources support important economic activities and lifestyles, such as fishing, hunting, mining, agriculture, tourism and forestry.

 Monitoring of Alberta’s biodiversity and land monitoring, including planning, delivery, evaluation and reporting activities, is a collaborative effort.
-Organizations involved in biodiversity and land monitoring include Environmental Monitoring and Science (EMSD) staff, the Alberta Biodiversity Monitoring Institute (ABMI), Federal and Provincial government departments and agencies, researchers and selected contractors.
+Organizations involved in biodiversity and land monitoring include staff from across Alberta Environment and Parks, the Alberta Biodiversity Monitoring Institute (ABMI), Federal and Provincial government departments and agencies, researchers and selected contractors.

 Why we monitor